 Paste the image into the new channel and invert it (Command or Ctrl + I) so that the image becomes white.

 Press ‘Load channel as selection’ (the dotted-circle icon at the bottom of the Channels window), so that only your image is selected.

 Back in the Layers panel, open a new layer.

 Press Command or Ctrl + backspace, which will color in your selected area.

 Your line work is now digitized!

-Vector and pixel-based illustration each have their pros and cons.
-But bringing the two together only means double the fun.
-Many illustrators who create their images on Illustrator first, later go to Photoshop for their textures and finishing touches.
+Vector and pixel-based illustration each have their pros and cons, and you can benefit from bringing the two together.
+Many illustrators create their images on Illustrator first, and then move on to Photoshop as the next step for their textures and finishing touches.

 Here’s how to take your Illustrator files to Photoshop the right way:

 Once you’re happy with your Illustrator file, select everything on your artboard and copy it.

 Go to Photoshop and make sure none of the layers are selected.
 Once you paste your visuals you will see a pop-up window.
 Select ‘Paste as: Path’.